This tracker was launched July 15, 2022. It was last updated November 17, 2023.

 Chem.
 Mfrs.
 Ass'n v.
 U.S. EPA, No. 87-4849 (5th Cir.
 1989)

 Allegations: Petitioners, industrial and environmental organizations, brought an action against the Environmental Protection Agency (EPA) petitioning for review of regulations promulgated by the EPA pursuant to the Clean Water Act.
+EPA set limitations to the amount of discharge of pollutants were released in the nations water ways by manufacturing plants.
+Limitations of discharge included organic chemicals, plastics, and synthetic fibers.
 Petitioners alleged substantive defects in various provisions of the Act and argued that procedural defects in the promulgation in the provisions violated the notice-and-comment requirement of the Administrative Procedure Act.

-Outcome: The Court denied Petitioners' requests for review and remanded the regulations in part, holding that the regulations regarding best practicable technology and regulations establishing pre-treatment standards for existing sources were reasonable, but that the EPA arbitrarily failed to consider wastestream recycling as model technology when promulgating new source performance standards.
+Outcome: On March 30, 1989, the court denied Petitioners' requests for review and remanded the regulations in part, holding that the regulations regarding best practicable technology and regulations establishing pre-treatment standards for existing sources were reasonable, but that EPA arbitrarily failed to consider wastestream recycling as model technology when promulgating new source performance standards.
 See the opinion here.
 Plaintiffs filed a petition for rehearing.
-The Court denied Petitioners request for rehearing in all respects except for remanding the limitations for priority pollutants for which in-plant biological treatment was the model technology to the EPA for further rulemaking and except for remanding an order to strike three complexed metals erroneously included in Appendix A from the Appendix, holding that it did not have jurisdiction to require the EPA to process applications for fundamentally-different-factors variances in more expeditious manner or to stay regulations pending EPA actions on variance applications.
+The court denied Petitioners request for rehearing in all respects except for remanding the limitations for priority pollutants for which in-plant biological treatment was the model technology to the EPA for further rulemaking and except for remanding an order to strike three complexed metals erroneously included in Appendix A from the Appendix, holding that it did not have jurisdiction to require the EPA to process applications for fundamentally-different-factors variances in more expeditious manner or to stay regulations pending EPA actions on variance applications.

 Student Public Interest Research Group of New Jersey v.
 Tenneco Polymers , No. 83-2105 (D.N.J.
 1985)

-Allegations: Plaintiffs, citizens group, brought an action against Tenneco Polymers, Inc. seeking declaratory judgment, injunctive relief, and the imposition of civil penalties on the Defendant.
-The Plaintiffs alleged that the Defendant had 197 violations of its permit to discharge limited pollutants in the Delaware River, in violation of the Clean Water Act.
+Allegations: Plaintiff, a citizens group, brought an action against Tenneco Polymers, Inc., producers of plastics and resins, seeking declaratory judgment, injunctive relief, and the imposition of civil penalties on Defendant.
+Plaintiff alleged that the Defendant had 197 violations of its permit to discharge limited pollutants in the Delaware River, in violation of the Clean Water Act.

-Outcome: The Court denied Defendant motion for summary judgment or partial summary judgment, granted the Plaintiffs' motion for summary judgment on the issue of liability, granted the Plaintiffs' motion to amend the complaint, and granted Defendant motion to exceed the page limitation in its reply brief.
+Outcome: Plaintiff and Defendnat filed cross motions for summary judgment.
+On February 26, 1985, the court denied Defendant's motion for summary judgment or partial summary judgment.
+It granted Plaintiff's motion for summary judgment on the issue of liability, Plaintiff's' motion to amend the complaint, and Defendant's motion to exceed the page limitation in its reply brief.
 See the opinion here.

 Minnesota v.
 Clover Leaf Creamery Co., No. 79-1171 (1981)

-Allegations: Plaintiffs, milk sellers and plastic producers, brought an action against the state of Minnesota seeking to invalidate a Minnesota statute banning the retail sale of milk in certain plastic containers.
+Allegations: Plaintiffs, milk sellers and plastic producers, brought an action against the state of Minnesota seeking to invalidate a Minnesota statute, Minn.
+Stat. § 116F.21 (1978), which banned the retail sale of milk in certain plastic containers.
 Plaintiffs argued that the statute was invalid under the Equal Protection Clause of the Fourteenth Amendment of the United States Constitution.

-Outcome: Minnesota Ramsey County District Court held that the Act was unconstitutional and unenforceable.
+Outcome: On January 21, 1981, the Minnesota Ramsey County District Court held that the Act was unconstitutional and unenforceable.
+The court found that the Act violated the Equal Protection Clause and Commerce Clause, stating that the discrimination against plastic packaging was not related to the objectives of the Act.
 On appeal to the Minnesota Supreme Court, the ruling was affirmed.
+The State appealed to the Supreme Court.
 The Court reversed, finding a rational relation between the ban on plastic nonreturnable milk containers and the State objectives.
 See the opinion here.
 The Minnesota law in question was repealed in 1981 by H.F.
 No. 312 Sec.
 2.

 Am.
 Petroleum Inst. v.
 Envtl.
 Prot.
 Agency, No. 74-1465 (10th Cir.
 1976)

-Allegations: Plaintiffs, petroleum refineries, brought an action against the Environmental Protection Agency (EPA) challenging regulations promulgated by the EPA under the Clean Water Act.
+Allegations: Plaintiffs, petroleum refineries, brought an action against the Environmental Protection Agency (EPA) challenging regulations promulgated by the EPA under the Clean Water Act, which would regulate pollution control that includes plastic discharge.
 Plaintiffs argued that the regulations promulgated by the EPA were unreasonable.
+Filed 08/11/1976.

-Outcome: The Court upheld many regulations where the record showed reasonable support and remanded other regulations for reconsideration because the record failed to show support that was "sufficiently reasonable."
+Outcome: On August 11, 1976, the court upheld some of the challenged regulations where the record showed reasonable support, and remanded other regulations for reconsideration because the record failed to show support that was "sufficiently reasonable."
 See the opinion here.